 Additionally, Arena Solution’s higher revenue prospects resulted in the misallocation of sales resources to customer segments with lower retention rates instead of focusing on revenue-generating customer segments with high retention.
 Segmenting the sales team to sell to specific customer segments with targeted products has proven to be highly effective for companies marketing efforts on high-value customers.

-Other Ways to Improve LTV and CAC:
+Other Ways to Improve LTV to CAC:

 Here are some additional strategies for improving your company’s LTV:CAC ratio.